Rei III: Analysis and themes

-In the director's cut version, various images appear in the final scene, including a frame showing the Angel Lilith merged with Unit-01.
+In the video format version, various images appear in the final scene, including a frame showing the Angel Lilith merged with Unit-01.
 These images have been removed in the Renewal version.

 According to Anime News Network's editors Paul Fargo and Allen Divers, "Rei III" follows in the wake of the previous episodes of the series and thus belongs to a particularly dramatic and tragic story arc; in this story arc, the past and motivations of Asuka, Rei, and Ritsuko are explored and revealed in highly dramatic tones.
 The Japanese title, "Tears", could refer to Rei's tears, but also to those of Ritsuko, Misato facing the Eva-00 explosion, Ritsuko's grandmother for the death of her cat, or those of Asuka, who cries in front of Hikari.
-Ritsuko is examined by Seele and remains shocked to discover that she is a substitute for Rei.
+The episode also focuses on Ritsuko Akagi's psychological breakdown.
+Ritsuko is examined by Seele in one scene and remains shocked to discover that she is a substitute for Rei.
 After being freed, she takes her revenge on Gendo by showing Rei's secret to Shinji and destroying all her remaining clones; like her mother, Naoko, Ritsuko lets her feminine nature prevail over her professional nature as a scientist.
 Shinji stands petrified in front of the weeping Ritsuko, feeling pity for the woman and hating his father even more.

-The nature of Evangelion units and mysteries about Evangelion's plot are also explored.
-Destroying Rei's clones, Ritsuko explains the Second Impact, calling the first Angel Adam "God"; Ritsuko also reveals that the Evangelions are human beings and that the Evas, who originally have no souls, need "recovered" human souls to work, as foreshadowed during Shinji's recovering plan in the twentieth episode.
-In the director's cut version of the episode, many images are visible during Ritsuko's monologue, including a frame showing the Angel Lilith merged with Unit-01.
+The nature of Evangelion units and mysteries about Neon Genesis Evangelion's plot are also explored.
+Destroying Rei's clones, Ritsuko explains the Second Impact, calling the first Angel Adam "God"; Ritsuko reveals that the Evangelions are human beings and that the Evas, who originally have no souls, need "recovered" human souls to work, as foreshadowed during Shinji's recovering plan in the twentieth episode.
+She also says that Terminal Dogma is the place where Shinji's mother died.
+Ritsuko therefore states that the Evas are not mere copies of Adam.
+In an interview, Hideaki Anno explained that the line refers to the fact that the Evas contain human souls.
+He also said that Ritsuko's remark reflected a specific creative philosophy; according to Anno, a work may derive from preexisting models, but, like the Evangelions, it ceases to be a mere copy once its creator breathes a soul into it.
+In the video format version of the episode, many images are visible during Ritsuko's monologue, including a frame showing the Angel Lilith merged with Unit-01.